-From gleaming beaches to vibrant attractions, stylish bars to country pubs, and heritage landscapes to coastal views, Tenby in Pembrokeshire has long been renowned as a favourite seaside holiday destination.
+From gleaming beaches to vibrant attractions, stylish bars to dog-friendly pubs in Tenby, and heritage landscapes to coastal views, Tenby in Pembrokeshire has long been renowned as a favourite seaside holiday destination.

 Bursting with heritage and atmosphere, this medieval walled seaside town is most recognisable from the colourful houses that line the seafront and sweeping sandy beach below.
 It’s the perfect place for a bucket-and-spade break with family and friends with plenty of things to do and places to visit during a Wales holiday.

 Get to know this characterful Pembrokeshire town in our Tenby guide and discover fun-filled family attractions, romantic landscapes and soft sand beaches waiting to be explored.
 Read on for lots of Tenby holiday inspiration or take a look at our full guide to things to do in Pembrokeshire.